tmansuroglu/acronis-interview-question/SOLUTION.md

 ### Front-end Improvements

 - Removing the unused code inside `app/page.tsx`.
-(IMPLEMENTED)
 - Using `useActionState` for server action states.
-(IMPLEMENTED)
-- Using Nextjs's Image component to display images and setting image priorities.
-(IMPLEMENTED)
+- Using Nextjs's Image component to display images and setting image priority.

 ### Back-end Improvements

 - Creating utilities to simplify code.
-(IMPLEMENTED)
-- Adjusting folder structure and naming for more restful approach (IMPLEMENTED)
+- Adjusting folder structure and naming for more restful approach
-- Covering the case of `formData.get('image')` being null (IMPLEMENTED)
+- Covering the case of `formData.get('image')` being null
-- Instead of using `Date.now()` as file name, using `randomUUID` from `crypto` library to guarantee unique image name (IMPLEMENTED)
+- Instead of using `Date.now()` as file name, using `randomUUID` from `crypto` library to guarantee unique image name
-- Implement status code enum for responses (IMPLEMENTED)
+- Implement status code enum for responses
 - Adding a file size validation.
-(IMPLEMENTED)
 - Sanitizing file name to extract file extension safely and accurately.
-(IMPLEMENTED)
 - Using a new folder outside of `public`folder to avoid confusion.
-(IMPLEMENTED)
 - Using server action instead of image upload endpoint.
-(IMPLEMENTED)
+- Updated image headers to block MIME sniffing and SVG XSS

 ## Suggested Improvements

+### If the project grows, I suggest

-- Using redis for rate limiter.
+- Using redis or memory for a rate limiter.
-- Proper UI
+- Periodic image file cleanup.
-- Using a real storage backend(AWS) or your own db.
+- Having a real storage backend(AWS) or your own db.
-- Error state handling (global error page, route error page)
+- Form error display.
+- Global error page.
+- Route error page.
-- Not found page
+- Not found page.
+- Error tracker(like Sentry).
+- Analytics tools(like Google Analytics, Datadog etc.).
+- FE form validation.
+- Proper Design.